 2. Ligament or tendon popping over the joint or bony structure

-Another potential cause of joint cracking or popping is when a ligament or tendon pops over the joint or bony structure.
-This type of popping isn’t actually the joint itself making the noise, but a tight structure passing over a hard surface (ie bone).
-The most common example of this would be hips.
-Usually when performing sit to stand or lifting up a leg, it can cause certain tendons or ligaments to shift.
-This can be painful if the muscle is very tight or it happens a lot.
-If you find this type of popping happens it is worth getting a muscle length assessment to see if any stretches are required.
+Another cause of joint cracking or popping is when a ligament or tendon pops over the joint or bony structure.
+This type of popping isn’t actually the joint itself making the noise, but a tight structure passing over a hard surface, such as a bone.
+One example of this is the hips, where certain tendons or ligaments can shift when you perform sit-to-stand or lift your leg.
+This can be painful if the muscle is very tight or it happens frequently.
+If you experience this type of popping, it’s worth getting a muscle length assessment to determine if any stretches are needed.

+The question that we often get asked is whether or not cracking and popping joints can cause harm or damage.
 The question I always ask my patients is does it hurt?
 Most of the time, if it doesn’t hurt, do not worry about it.
-I also stress, if a certain movement always causes poping and cracking but is pain free do not avoid the movement.
+I also stress, if a certain movement always causes popping and cracking but is pain free, do not avoid the movement.
 To maintain joint and muscle health, it is important to move, and move through the entire range possible for each joint.
-The best way to maintain joint health, strength, and integrity is exercise!
-Exercise can be as simple as a daily walk in your neighbourhood or as complex as power lifting.
-Maintaining joint health through exercise does not mean you need to be an elite athlete.

 Therefore, in most cases, the answer to whether joint cracking and popping is harmful is no. If your joints crack or pop without any pain, swelling, or discomfort, it’s usually not a cause for concern.
 However, if you experience pain, swelling, or other symptoms along with cracking or popping, it’s worth seeking medical attention.